On the Complexity of Bilevel Linear and Quadratic Programs in Fixed Dimensions: Introduction

-It is known that [\textbf{BLP}] is strongly $NP$-hard, even when $\mathbf{G}_l = \mathbf{0}$, $\mathbf{c}_l = \mathbf{0}$, and the objective functions of the leader and the follower are exact opposites, i.e., $\mathbf{d}_f = -\mathbf{d}_l$ \cite{Hansen1992}.
-The recent results in~\cite{Disser2018, Sugishita2025} demonstrate that [\textbf{BLP}] remains $NP$-hard, even when the leader has a single decision variable and there are no upper-level constraints, i.e., $n_l = 1$ and~$m_l=~0$.
-Specifically, by a reduction from the partition problem, Disser and Skutella~\cite{Disser2018} show that determining whether an optimal parametric minimum-cost flow ever sends positive flow through a given arc is $NP$-hard; see Corollary~1.7 in~\cite{Disser2018}.
-This result implies that the optimistic version of [\textbf{BLP}] is $NP$-hard when the follower solves a min-cost flow problem, the leader variable represents the total flow value, and the leader’s objective function is to maximize the optimal flow on a specified arc.
-Independently, via a reduction from 3-SAT, Sugishita and Carvalho~\cite{Sugishita2025} establish that [\textbf{BLP}] with a single leader variable and no upper-level constraints is $NP$-hard.
-Notably, the reduction in \cite{Sugishita2025} ensures that the follower’s problem admits a unique optimal solution for every value of the leader’s variable, making the result valid for both the optimistic and the pessimistic BLPs.
+It is known that [\textbf{BLP}] is strongly $NP$-hard, even when $\mathbf{G}_l = \mathbf{0}$, $\mathbf{c}_l = \mathbf{0}$, and the objective functions of the leader and the follower are exact opposites, i.e., $\mathbf{d}_f = -\mathbf{d}_l$; see \cite{Hansen1992}.
+The recent results by Sugishita and Carvalho~\cite{Sugishita2025} demonstrate that [\textbf{BLP}] remains $NP$-hard, even when the leader has a single decision variable~($n_l = 1$).
+Specifically, via a reduction from 3-SAT, they establish that [\textbf{BLP}] with $n_l = 1$ and no upper-level constraints is $NP$-hard.
+Notably, the reduction in \cite{Sugishita2025} ensures that the follower’s problem admits a unique optimal solution for every feasible leader's decision, making the result valid for both the optimistic and the pessimistic BLPs.
+Moreover, as we demonstrate later in Section \ref{subsec: bqp np}, the same result for optimistic BLPs can be obtained by leveraging complexity results for the parametric minimum-cost flow problem introduced by Disser and Skutella~\cite{Disser2018}.

 On the other hand, some classes of BLPs are solvable in polynomial time.
 First, it is known that the optimistic version of [\textbf{BLP}] is polynomially solvable when the number of follower decision variables~$n_f$ is fixed \cite{Deng1998, Liu1995}.
-Finally, it is shown in \cite{Wiesemann2013} that both optimistic and pessimistic \textit{independent}~BLPs admit a polynomial time solution algorithm.
+Furthermore, it is shown in \cite{Wiesemann2013} that both optimistic and pessimistic \textit{independent}~BLPs admit a polynomial-time solution algorithm.